Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

     automatically filled in.
-These are the date and time fields, which are generated according to the date and time that the device is set to when the assessment begins; and the unique student ID field, which is filled in when the assessor presses the “Generate”‖ button.
+These are the date and time fields, which are generated according to the date and time that the device is set to when the assessment begins; and the unique student ID field, which is filled in when the assessor presses the "Generate" button.
-    While these fields can be changed manually, assessors should be instructed not to touch them unless necessary (such as when users are entering data collected earlier on paper) - just advance by using the “Next” button.
+    While these fields can be changed manually, assessors should be instructed not to touch them unless necessary (such as when users are entering data collected earlier on paper) - just advance by using the "Next" button.

 ![](.//media/image61.png)&nbsp;